NathanCheshire/Cyder/README.md

 - [ ]  be able to change the CyderFrame/ConsolFrame border color from navy to some other color and repaint it.
 Remmeber this change
 - [ ]  if your location cannot be found, restrict features that rely on IP data and inform the user of this
 - [ ]  get start animations working and use them for CyderFrame instanceof objects
-- [ ]  utilize system.exit more and give more data on why the program was exited
+- [x]  utilize system.exit more and give more data on why the program was exited
 - [ ]  be able to download missing files from the internet and if you cannot and you need them, inform the user and exit the program
-- [ ]  move file.txt, string.txt, and inputmessage.txt to the tmp directory
+- [x]  move file.txt, string.txt, and inputmessage.txt to the tmp directory (removed in 6.22.21)
 - [ ]  utilze html inside of notifications (line breaks, color, bold, italics, etc.)
 - [ ]  be able to set the background to a solid color.
 On doing so, save the background
 - [ ]  Algorithms package with euclidian algorithm: Algorithms.euclidian(47,63) should return ints in same order to multiply alpha and beta inputs by to get the gcd